shuxg2017/job_classification_demo/README.md

 # Job Classification Demo
 <br>

-## This is a show case.
-I use Job Dataset to build topic extraction model and job prediction model.
+## This is a show case, so the code is not available.
+Based on the job dataset, I build a topic extraction model and a job prediction model.
 <br>

 ### Significant Words for Each Job